Ankle arthrodesis (fusion): Arthroscopic assisted Ankle Fusion

 Subscribe to get full access to this operation and the extensive Foot Surgery Atlas.

-Learn the Arthroscopic Ankle Fusion using OrthoSolutions CSS screws surgical technique with step by step instructions on OrthOracle.
-Our e-learning platform contains high resolution images and a certified CME of the Arthroscopic Ankle Fusion using OrthoSolutions CSS screws surgical procedure.
+Learn the Ankle arthrodesis (fusion): Arthroscopic assisted Ankle Fusion surgical technique with step by step instructions on OrthOracle.
+Our e-learning platform contains high resolution images and a certified CME of the Ankle arthrodesis (fusion): Arthroscopic assisted Ankle Fusion surgical procedure.

 An arthroscopic ankle fusion probably has consistently the highest union rate of any ankle fusion technique.
-Often associated with low levels of short-lived post-operative pain if bone quality is good there is the possibility of early limited weight-bearing in compliant patients.
+It is often associated with lower levels of short-lived post-operative pain, when compared to open techniques.
+If bone quality is good there is also the possibility of starting early limited weight-bearing in compliant patients.
 Union rates in excess of 90% are normal and much of the post operative period can be spent in a post-operative boot rather than cast given the inherent stability of the maintained (as opposed to flat cut) articular surfaces.

-The technique is particularly useful for cases with poor soft tissue quality such as areas covered with skin graft or various plastic surgical flaps or compromised wound healing capacity such as diabetics.
+The technique is particularly useful for cases with poor soft tissue quality such as areas covered with skin graft or various plastic surgical flaps as well as in those with compromised wound healing capacity, such as diabetics.

-There is disagreement about its use in the presence of significant deformity though as long as passively correctible there is no issue.
-Even fixed deformity of the arthritic ankle can be corrected by differential intra-articular resection/preparation of the joint surfaces.
+There is disagreement about its use in the presence of significant deformity, though as long as the deformity is passively correctible there is little issue using the technique.
+Even a degree of fixed deformity of the arthritic ankle can be corrected by differential intra-articular resection/preparation of the adjacent joint surfaces.